szego/BDA-singalong/exercises-ch05.md

 We calculate the posterior predictive distribution **p** for the proportion of bicycles on a residential street labeled a bike route by averaging over the hyperparameters of the adaptive normal prior.
-The predictive distribution for the number of bicycles is then the expected value of the average binomial distribution
+The predictive distribution for the number of bicycles is then the averaged binomial distribution

 **predictive(k | n = 100) = E\[Binomial(k | n = 100, p)\].**